-No. Brownsea Island is a half day, all-week program focused on imparting Scouting's essential skills and methods to your newest Scouts.
+Brownsea Island runs for both the morning and afternoon blocks and is focused on imparting Scouting's essential skills and methods to your newest Scouts.
 They also focus on completing requirements for Scout through First Class.
-Because of the program's focus, Scouts in BSI will not have time to earn merit badges other than Swimming and First Aid.
+Your Scouts will attend the aquatic blocks with their cohort, and we recommend that they sign up for beginner swimming or swimming merit badge.